groovy-tutorial/groovy-tutorial/manuscript/08/08_12_LetGoInstance.md

 I've defined a variable (`shakespeare`) to hold a new instance of the `SampleText` class and then said that another variable (`marlow`) points to that instance of `SampleText`.
 My call to `marlow.text` will still work despite my setting `shakespeare` to `null`.
 In this case we say that "`marlow` still holds a reference to the `SampleText` instance".
 This means that the JVM can't release the resources held by the instance until all references are set to `null`.
 I need to set `marlow` to `null` to completely release the resources.

 T> ## Keeping track of references
-T> Building up unused references to data is how a program will use up all of your JVM's memory and slowing everything to a crawl over time.
+T> Building up unused references to data is how a program will use up all of your JVM's memory and slow everything to a crawl over time.
 When you have variables or collections of variables (such as lists) that you keep and add to over a long period of time you need to make sure you clean up what you don't need.

 There's a lot more to garbage collection than I want to cover here but if you spend a few moments searching "Java Garbage Collection" you'll be able to delve deep into the topic.